plone/plone.restapi/docs/source/endpoints/translations.md

 :language: http
 ```

-In order to expand and embed the translations component, use the GET parameter expand with the value 'translations'.
+In order to expand and embed the translations component, use the GET parameter `expand` with the value `translations`.

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests